 Wear your jeans as much as possible in the first 6 months and wait as long as you can before you give them their first wash.
 During this time you can spot clean stains with a wet cloth and a little detergent.
 Air them outside on a windy day to get rid of any odours and spray with a anti-bacterial spray.

-Washing the jeans
+Washing your jeans

-Turn the jeans inside out and soak in luke warm water with a little detergent for about half an hour to forty five minutes.
+Turn the jeans inside out and soak in luke-warm water with a little detergent for about half an hour to forty five minutes.
 Using a bath tub is ideal as this avoids folding the jeans, but a large sink or bowl will do just fine.
 Don’t scrub or wring your jeans as that will increase the loss of dye.
 Rinse in cold water after the time is up.

-Drying your jeans out
+Drying your jeans

-Whatever you do, stay away from the tumbledryer., this will only shorten the lifespan of your jeans.
+Whatever you do, stay away from the tumble-dryer., this will only shorten the lifespan of your jeans.
 Turn them the right way out again and reshape the jeans to how they should be if required.
 Hang them somewhere to dry but not in direct sunlight.
 Watch out for any drips as they may contain some dye.

-the lifecycle of raw denim
+The Lifecycle of raw denim

 These are your smart look jeans.
 You might wear these to go out on a Saturday night or work function.